pserdarakin/PotholeRep/README.md

 License: This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 For more details, see the LICENSE file.

+Professional Network and Portfolio

+This project is not just a demonstration of technical skills in machine learning and mobile app development, but also an exploration into academic writing and publication.
+Although my initial submission to arXiv was not accepted, this experience has been invaluable in understanding the academic publication process and has provided insights for future research dissemination.

+Feel free to connect with me on LinkedIn (linkedin.com/in/pserdarakin/) to discuss this project, potential collaborations, or job opportunities.
+My journey from conceptualization to development and attempted publication of this work illustrates my commitment to continual learning and professional growth.

 Acknowledgements:
 I want to give my deepest thanks to my supervisor, Prof Xiaohong Gao.
 She has been a constant source of support and has guided me throughout this entire dissertation.
 Her wisdom and experience have been very important in helping me do my best work.